 WELCOME TO CLAN CUNNINGHAM

 As our older members will know, our international society was founded in 1984, which was in the now bygone era, when our Clan had no chief.
-During that early period, after careful research and following the advice from the only authority regarding armigerous Scottish clans (the Lord Lyon King of Arms of Scotland) on how best to represent our Clan in the absence of a chief, we were advised to represent our Clan in a manner in which our chief would approve.
+During that early period, and only after careful research and through following the advice from the Lord Lyon King of Arms of Scotland on how best to represent our Clan, we were advised to represent our Clan “in a manner in which our chief would approve”.
 This we openly and publicly aspired to do – and we thus named our society, the Clan Cunningham Society of America to reflect the fact that our operations began in America; and we also made the decision to operate as the global Clan Cunningham society from the moment of our inception in the year 1984.

 Origin of the Name and Coat of Arms